-This multi-award winning charity has delivered more than 240 transformational Muscle Dreams, helping children realise cherished ambitions, including interviewing Al Pacino, inspecting an Airbus A380, hanging out with Lewis Hamilton and training with the England football team at St George's Park.
-MHF’s profile is growing - in 2017, the charity announced a new three year partnership to increase national awareness of muscle health with family-protein drinks brand Upbeat and in 2015, the charity was named the Mercedes AMG Petronas F1 Team’s official Charity Partner for 2015/16.
+This multi-award winning charity has delivered more than 280 transformational Muscle Dreams, helping children realise cherished ambitions, including interviewing Al Pacino, inspecting an Airbus A380, hanging out with Lewis Hamilton and training with the England football team at St George's Park.
+MHF’s profile continues to grow - in 2017, the charity announced a new three year partnership with family-protein drinks brand Upbeat and in 2015, the charity was named the Mercedes AMG Petronas F1 Team’s official Charity Partner for 2015/16.

 Michael’s work was recognised in the Queen’s Speech 2004, when Her Majesty praised his “contribution to national life”.

 In 2005, Michael received the prestigious Business Traveller of the Year Award presented to him by Kate Adie in Dubai.